 If you are staying in Lahaina, you’ll find decent snorkeling at Baby Beach, just north of the town.
 The coast here is bordered by a small, shallow lagoon, the perfect place if you are snorkeling for the first time.

-Canoe Beach and Wahikuli State Park, about 2 miles north of the port, are goo spots to snorkel in.
+Canoe Beach and Wahikuli State Park, about 2 miles north of the port, are also good spots to snorkel in.
 Puamana Beach Park and Lainiupoko Beach Park south of town, are some of the other options around Lahaina.
 Their underwater life does not, however, equal that of the spots around Kapalua.

 While turtles are easy to see in Turtle Town, they are also very common in most other spots on this part of the coast.
 Poolenalena Beach, Wailea Beach and Big Beach are particularly famous for spotting “honu”, the Hawaiian name for the green sea turtle.